-(h) Non-reimbursable payments of tuition and fees of vocationally related post-secondary education of a household member who is not a full-time student, provided that the amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(f) and (g) for this household member shall not exceed his or her gross income.
+(h) Non-reimbursable payments of tuition and fees of vocational or post-secondary education of a Household Member, provided that the amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(f) and (g) for this Household Member shall not exceed the income of the Household Member that has been included in the gross Household income.

-(i) Non-reimbursable payments for reasonable and necessary housekeeping or personal care services for a household member with a disability who as a result of the disability is physically unable to perform the housekeeping or personal care services provided that no household member is reasonably available to perform these services.
+(i) Non-reimbursable payments for reasonable and necessary housekeeping or personal care services for a Household Member with a disability who as a result of the disability is physically unable to perform the housekeeping or personal care services provided that no Household Member is reasonably available to perform these services.

-(j) Travel expense, in excess of the cost of the least expensive available transportation, for a household member with a disability who as a result of the disability is physically unable to use the least expensive available transportation and who uses the least expensive transportation practical in connection with necessary activities which cannot be performed by another household member.
+(j) Travel expense, in excess of the cost of the least expensive available transportation, for a Household Member with a disability who as a result of the disability is physically unable to use the least expensive available transportation and who uses the least expensive transportation practical in connection with necessary activities which cannot be performed by another Household Member.

+(5) Notice of Determined or Redetermined Rent.
+Upon calculating or recalculating a Tenant’s rent, the LHA shall provide the Tenant with written notice of the determined or redetermined rent containing the following information:

+The rental amount and the date when it will be effective;

+The calculation of Tenant’s monthly gross Household income and monthly net Household income detailing the amounts and sources of income and any deductions; and

+Notice of the Tenant’s tight to file a Grievance under the LHA’s Grievance procedure in the event of a factual error.

 6.06: Lease Requirements

-(1) Lease as a Condition of Public Housing; Approval of Lease Terms by the Department; Prior Leases to Remain in Effect Pending Approval of New Lease Terms by the Department; Implementation of New Lease Terms.
-A lease executed by the LHA and the tenant for each unit of public housing shall be a condition of occupancy of the unit by the tenant and other household members.
-The terms of the lease used by the LHA may vary by program but all such terms shall be approved by the Department in advance of any use by the LHA.
-In developing a lease to be submitted for approval by the Department, the LHA shall consult with any affected LTO(s).
-In the event of disagreement over a lease term in a lease submitted for approval by the Department, the LTO may present its position to the Department.
-Pending approval by the Department of a lease containing the lease requirements set out in 760 CMR 6.06 the LHA shall continue to use the lease then in effect.
+(1) Lease as a Condition of Public Housing; Approval of Lease Terms by EOHLC; Prior Leases to Remain in Effect Pending Approval of New Lease Terms by EOHLC; Implementation of New Lease Terms.
+A lease executed by the LHA and the Tenant for each unit of public housing shall be a condition of occupancy of the unit by the Tenant and other Household Members.
+The terms of the lease used by the LHA may vary by program but all such terms shall be approved by EOHLC in advance of any use by the LHA.
+In developing a lease to be submitted for approval by EOHLC, the LHA shall consult with any affected LTO(s).
+In the event of disagreement over a lease term in a lease submitted for approval by EOHLC, the LTO may present its position to EOHLC.
+Pending approval by EOHLC of a lease containing the lease requirements set out in 760 CMR 6.06 the LHA shall continue to use the lease then in effect.

-Following approval by the Department of a new lease or amended lease terms, new and existing tenants shall execute the new or amended lease as a condition of occupancy.
-New tenants shall execute the new or amended lease at the times their tenancies are established.
-Existing tenants shall execute the new or amended lease at the time of annual re-determinations, and failure by a tenant at that time to execute a new or amended lease (approved by the Department) shall be cause for eviction.
+Following approval by EOHLC of a new lease or amended lease terms, new and existing Tenants shall execute the new or amended lease as a condition of occupancy.
+New Tenants shall execute the new or amended lease at the times their tenancies are established.
+Existing Tenants shall execute the new or amended lease at the time of annual re-determinations, and failure by a Tenant at that time to execute a new or amended lease (approved by EOHLC) shall be cause for eviction.
 Until the new or amended lease is executed as required herein, the terms of the existing lease shall remain in effect unless the lease has been amended by applicable law or terminated for cause.

 6.06: continued